Types of Degrees Other Statistics Majors Are Getting

 |Hispanic or Latino||27|

-Other Statistics appeals to people across the globe.
+Americans aren’t the only ones with an interest in Other Statistics.
 About 22.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea